How does quantum physics work, you may ask, what is it, and where does it come from?

 Below is a picture of the tower Tesla built in the early 1900s in Shoreham, New York referred to as “Wardenclyffe.”
 This tower was proposed to be a model for more of these towers located around the world to provide free wireless energy to everyone.
 Upon J.P.
 Morgan’s finding out it was not equipped with any type of meter to monitor who was using how much of the energy it provided and was thus not for profit he ripped Tesla’s funding out from under him and the tower was torn down.

 Tesla lived to be 86 years old.
 He was 6 ft.
 2 in.
 (1.88 m) tall and reported to be strikingly handsome.
 He was also a celibate his whole life.
 This goes in line with the teachings of the Vedas that Tesla and other master minds were familiar with.
 The Vedas recommend for yogis, and those wanting super intelligence and inner power, to conserve their own divine energy by observing celibacy.
-As Tesla himself has said, “The gift of mental power comes from God, Divine Being, and if we concentrate our minds on that truth, we become in tune with this great power.” & “Our senses enable us to perceive only a minute portion of the outside world.”
+As Tesla himself has said, “The gift of mental power comes from God, divine being, and if we concentrate our minds on that truth, we become in tune with this great power.” and “Our senses enable us to perceive only a minute portion of the outside world.”

 Now ask yourself why don’t we learn about the Vedas in school?
 Instead we are told it is all just some hindu “mythology.”
 Maybe for the same reason, we have not ever heard about Mr. Nikola Tesla.